cuff-links/mongo/Using-Golden-Data-test-framework.md

          Root path patten that will be used to write expected and actual test outputs for all tests in the test run.
          If not specified a temporary folder location will be used.
-         Path pattern string may use '%' characters in the last part of the path. '%' characters in the last part of the path will be replaced with a random characters.
+         Path pattern string may use '%' characters in the last part of the path. '%' characters in the last part of the path will be replaced with random valid path characters.
     examples:
          /var/tmp/test_output/out-%%%%-%%%%-%%%%-%%%%
          /var/tmp/test_output